learn-co-students/phrg-sinatra-complex-forms-associations-pca-000/README.md

 ### Creating and Updating Pets with Associated Owners

 Now that we've walked through these features together for the `Owner` model, take some time and try to build out the same functionality for `Pet`.
 The form to create a new pet should allow a user to select from the list of available owners and/or create a new owner, and the form to edit a given pet should allow the user to select a new owner or create a new owner.
 Note that if a new owner is created it would override any existing owner that is selected.

 Make sure you run the tests to check your work.

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-complex-forms-associations/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-complex-forms-associations/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p data-visibility='hidden'>PHRG Sinatra and Active Record: Associations and Complex Forms</p>